-Unfortunately, some hackers build fake websites that attempt to trick consumers into providing private information like their credit card and account numbers.
-Some hackers even make sites that look similar to Amazon and eBay because they want to trick more online shoppers.
+Unfortunately, some hackers build fake websites, or scam sites, that attempt to trick consumers into providing private information like their credit card and account numbers.
+Some hackers even make sites that look similar to legitimate websites, like Amazon and eBay, because they want to trick more online shoppers.

 You can protect yourself by learning how to identify fake websites.
-Once you learn how to spot them, you can keep yourself and your computer secure.
+Once you learn the red flags to help you spot them, you can keep yourself and your computer secure.

 Unprofessional graphics and designs should also make you wary.
 Successful online stores spend a lot of money hiring graphic designers and coders to build beautiful, intuitive sites that people want to use.
 Most scammers don't have the right skills to develop attractive websites.
 If they could build real sites, then they probably wouldn't have to work as scammers.

 You can save a lot of money by shopping online.
 Some online stores have daily deals that lower the prices of certain items by 50 percent or more.
 Incredible discounts from a site that you know gives you an opportunity to save money.
 An incredible discount from a website that you just found, however, could be a scam to steal your contact information and financial information.

 If you think that a deal is too good to be true, conduct a Google search of the company name for validation.
 Unless you are comfortable with the results, then exit the website and walk away.